Over 30 years of service in law enforcement and military

 Outside of his role as Sheriff, Troy proudly volunteers for many local groups throughout Fort Bend County.
 He is the Chairman of the “Fort Bend Salutes America” Memorial Day ceremony, a life member and former Commander of VFW Post 3903 in Rosenberg, and member of the Sugar Land Exchange Club, to name a few.

-Troy lives in Richmond with his wife, Jill, daughters, Jenna, Cambry, and Tori, and their four dogs, Archer, Lulu, Buddy, and Boo.
+Troy lives in Richmond with his wife, Jill, a 25 year educator and Principal of Bentley Elementary, their daughters, Jenna, Cambry, and Tori, and their four dogs, Archer, Lulu, Buddy, and Boo.
 They worship at Faith United Methodist in Richmond, Texas.

 Sheriff Nehls protects and Serves our district